 Captain Selection

-- Safe: Kohli, Rohit, Jadeja, Pandya
+- Safe captains: Kohli, Rohit, Jadeja, Pandya — high floor, reliable form

-- Risky: Rinku, Head, Green, Stubbs
+- Risky captains: Rinku, Head, Green, Stubbs — high ceiling, lower floor

 Common Mistakes to Avoid

-- Picking hometown players regardless of form
+- Picking hometown or franchise-loyal players regardless of current form — sentiment doesn't score fantasy points

 Bankroll Management